 Marion Rinke is a lawyer by nature.
 Her focus in the winery is social media, marketing and everything organizational.
 She also takes care of the cellar work together with Alex Rinke.
 Marion has traveled to many wine-growing regions around the world.
 She is in constant professional exchange at VINISSSIMA - Women and Wine.
 Constant "learning by doing" is her strength.

 Before entering the wine business, Alex Rinke was an entrepreneur and ran several companies in the field of drainage technology and safety technology for buildings.
 Operational responsibility in the winery lies in his hands.
 The vineyards and their natural cultivation is his passion.
 Alex feels most comfortable when he is in the vineyards.
 His other focus is sales.
 He also takes care of the cellar work together with Marion.
-Alex also runs two restaurants: the Grünhäuser Mühle in Mertesdorf and the Friedrich-Friedrich-Wilhelm wine bar in Trier.
+Alex also runs the restaurant Weinwirtschaft Friedrich-Friedrich-Wilhelm Trier.
+(Weberbachstr.
+75).